-Data on routine biochemistry, haematology and dialysis efficiency over the six month period was collected.
+Data on routine biochemistry, haematology and dialysis efficiency over the six-month period were collected.
 Nine biochemical and haematological targets (blood parameters) common to measurement of dialysis outcomes were selected (Table 2).
 Hospital attendance and background demographic data were collated from existing databases.
-Erythropoietin (EPO) dose data for 2002 was extracted from the Renal Anaemia Management (RAM) database provided by Janssen-Cilag Ptd.
-Ltd. Australia.
+Erythropoietin (EPO) dose data for 2002 were extracted from the Renal Anaemia Management database provided by Janssen-Cilag Pty Ltd Australia.
 The cross-sectional survey involved a short interview with a structured questionnaire, administered by an independent researcher.
-The questionnaire included seven satisfaction parameters and QOL was evaluated using an eleven point single linear visual analogue scale.
+The questionnaire included seven satisfaction parameters and QOL was evaluated using an 11-point single linear visual analogue scale.
 In-depth interviews were conducted using an interview guideline, which included queries on understanding and experiences of working within the NP model of care, its influence on patient care and nursing experiences, and any concerns or improvements.
-All interviews were conducted by researchers independent of input from dialysis NPs.
+All interviews were conducted by researchers independent of input from the dialysis NPs.